-Fruits of this tree are eaten by birds.
+Flowers are visited by bees and other insects.
+The fruits of this tree are eaten by birds.

 Although specimens of L. abbottii would be considered a good source of timber, the inaccessibility of the habitat would make it extremely difficult to extract harvested wood.
 There are no known medicinal uses.